 Questions about Chemistry should be directed to Dr. Jia Luo.

-Music Department auditions will take place in August 2020 at the 560 Music Center.
+Music Department auditions will take place at the beginning of the fall semester at the 560 Music Center.

 If you wish to participate in department ensembles or private lessons, you must schedule a placement audition.
 Ensembles include orchestra, wind ensemble, Jazz band, choirs, and more.
 Visit the Music Department website for more information about ensembles, audition requirements, and to sign up for a placement meeting.